OntoMetric: An Ontology-Driven LLM-Assisted Framework for Automated ESG Metric Knowledge Graph Generation: The OntoMetric Framework Design

-Stage~2 transforms each segment from Stage~1 into structured entities and relationships through ontology-guided extraction.
-As shown in Figure~\ref{fig:stage2-extraction}, the process operates in two phases: per-segment extraction followed by cross-segment consolidation.
+Stage~2 transforms each context-preserving segment produced in Stage~1 into structured ESG metric knowledge by instantiating ESGMKG-compliant entities and relationships through ontology-constrained LLM extraction.
+Rather than treating the language model as an unconstrained extractor, OntoMetric uses the ESG Metric Knowledge Graph (ESGMKG) ontology as a first-class semantic contract that governs what entities may be produced, how they may be related, and which structural constraints must be satisfied.

+As illustrated in Figure~\ref{fig:stage2-extraction}, extraction proceeds in two phases: segment-level instantiation followed by cross-segment consolidation.
+At the segment level, each input segment is processed independently to generate candidate entities, relationships, and provenance annotations.
+These intermediate results are then merged across segments to form a unified ESG metric knowledge graph instance.

-The ESGMKG ontology \cite{anonymous_electronics2024} defines the foundational schema with five core entity types—Industry, ReportingFramework, Category, Metric, and Model—and five relationship types capturing regulatory framework hierarchies and metric computation dependencies.
-We extend this schema with semantic fields including human-readable labels, detailed descriptions, and domain-specific properties to support both machine processing and human interpretation.
-Figure~\ref{fig:ontology-structure} shows each entity type with its key properties and extraction specifications that guide the LLM, along with relationship cardinality constraints between entities.
+The ESGMKG ontology \cite{yu2024_esgmk} defines five core entity types: \emph{Industry}, \emph{ReportingFramework}, \emph{Category}, \emph{Metric}, and \emph{Model}, together with relationship types capturing regulatory hierarchies and metric computation dependencies.
+OntoMetric extends this schema with semantically enriched fields, including human-readable labels, contextual descriptions, and structured domain properties, to support downstream reasoning and interpretation.
+The resulting ontology structure defines both the permissible shape of ESG metric knowledge graphs and the semantic content that must be extracted for each entity instance.

-For each segment, the system: (1)~applies an ontology-guided prompt that combines segment content with ESGMKG schema definitions (entity types, allowed predicates, cardinality constraints); (2)~calls Claude~Sonnet~4.5 (temperature~0.1) to generate structured JSON containing entities with semantic fields (labels, descriptions, domain properties); (3)~parses the output and performs an extraction quality check based on type validity and field completeness to support human-in-the-loop monitoring; (4)~adds provenance metadata linking each entity to its source segment and page range \cite{prov_o_specification}; and (5)~accumulates results for consolidation.
-The nine-component prompt template (Table~\ref{tab:prompt-components}) encodes ESGMKG rules, extraction workflow, and output schema, with full specification in Appendix~\ref{app: Ontoprompt}.
+For each segment, OntoMetric applies an ontology-guided prompt that combines the segment content with ESGMKG schema definitions, allowed predicates, and cardinality rules.
+The language model is instructed to generate structured outputs conforming to a predefined JSON schema, producing entities annotated with semantic fields and relationships grounded in the ontology.
+Each extracted entity is augmented with provenance metadata linking it to its source segment and page range \cite{prov_o_specification}.
+To support monitoring and governance, the system performs lightweight extraction checks at this stage, including type validity and field completeness, before passing candidates to downstream validation.

+The ontology-guided prompt template comprises nine components (Table~\ref{tab:prompt-components}) encoding ESGMKG constraints, extraction workflow steps, and output structure.
+These components operationalise the ontology as an explicit interface between unstructured regulatory text and structured ESG metric knowledge, constraining the LLM to produce schema-aligned outputs rather than unconstrained triples.